How to Split a Monolith GraphQL Schema into Subgraphs

 What happens to existing resolvers during extraction?

-Resolvers migrate to their respective subgraph services.
-The gateway intercepts queries, resolves entity references via _entities, and delegates execution to subgraph-specific resolvers.
-Legacy resolvers remain active until fully extracted and validated.
+They migrate to the subgraph that now owns the type.
+The router intercepts each operation, resolves entity references via __resolveReference, and delegates field resolution to the owning subgraph.
+Legacy resolvers stay active for unextracted paths until that domain is fully cut over and validated.